Inhar6/bookstore-junit5-mockito-jacoco/README.md

 This setup is a clean, modular, and maintainable way to test book management using **JUnit 5, Mockito, and JaCoCo**. 🚀

+Play with the example by trying out the following two changes:
+1. In the code of class `BookServiceTest.java` comment out the block that does not use Mockito and comment the block that does use Mockito.
+That way you will be able to appreciate the difference between using and not using mock objects.
+2. Alter `pom.xml` by changing `<minimum>0.80</minimum>` to `<minimum>0.90</minimum>`.
+When you now run `mvn verify`, you will be alerted that the code coverage ratio specified, i.e. 90% is not met.

 ## Running the Tests
 To execute all tests, navigate to the project root and run: